-Pick up objects like a heavy sack of groceries or a box of garden tools by bending at the hips and knees and keeping your back straight.
+When lifting a heavy object like a box of decorations or a full sack of groceries, there are several ways to decrease the risk of developing low back pain.
+Always pick up objects using a good squat form, bending at the hips and knees and keeping your back straight.
 Your back should stay relatively vertical when using proper form.
-Once the object is firmly in your grasp, hold it close to your body to keep the object near your center of gravity.
+Once the object is firmly in your grasp, hold it close to your body to keep the object’s center of gravity near your center of gravity.

-Besides helping you look good in a bathing suit, weight loss can improve your back pain.
-Every additional 10 pounds we have on our body feels like an additional 40 pounds to our back.
-The opposite is also true, so for every 10 pounds lost, your spine feels like you’ve lost 40 pounds.
-Drinking 16 ounces of water 10 minutes before meals, using a small plate and waiting five to 10 minutes before going back for seconds are just a few simple things you can do to avoid overeating.
+With all the extra food platters and candy, it’s hard to avoid unneeded calories.
+For every pound gained, your lower back feels an additional 4 pounds of pressure.
+The opposite is also true, so for every pound lost, your spine feels that you’ve lost 4 pounds.
+Drinking 16 ounces of water 10 minutes before meals, using a small plate and waiting five to 10 minutes before going back for seconds are a few simple ways to avoid overeating.

 With the extra demands during the holidays, make sure to take time for yourself.
 Devoting 20 minutes per day to some form of exercise will release endorphins to help you tackle your next holiday challenge.
 It also will burn some of those holiday calories should you accidentally eat too much.

 For your back, I recommend core-strengthening exercises like crunches, horizontal and side planks and back extensions.
 These exercises are simple but can help with both neck and low back pain and are found easily online.

 Dr. Joseph T. Cox is a surgeon and physician with Bienville Orthopaedic Specialists.
 He sees patients at the practice’s Gulfport and Biloxi offices.
 Reach him at (228) 230-BONE (2663).